SubhroRoy/NASSCOM--VSD-SOC-design/README.md

 ### Contents of the course: SOC design and openLANE.

-In this section we discuss SoC Design Using OpenLANE by Mohamed Shalan.<br>
+In this section, we discuss SoC Design Using OpenLANE by Mohamed Shalan.<br>

 ### Get familiar with open-source EDA tools.
 <br><br>